Grange Hill series 31

 The thirty-first and final series of the British television drama series Grange Hill began broadcasting on 14 April 2008, before ending on 15 September 2008 on BBC One.
-The series follows the lives of the staff and pupils of the eponymous school, an inner-city London comprehensive school.
+The series follows the lives of the staff and students of the eponymous school, an inner-city London comprehensive school.
 It consists of twenty episodes, and was shown one episode per week for the first time in the show's history.